jkootsher/LMO/README.txt

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 This simulation code is intended to simulate a low Mars orbit satellite.
-The goal of thiis craft is to charge its batteries via solar arrays when in between Mars and the sun, communicate with an orbiter on the Mars elliptic plane, and collect data from the surface of Mars!
+The goal of this craft is to charge its batteries via solar arrays when in between Mars and the sun, communicate with an orbiter on the Mars elliptic plane, and collect data from the surface of Mars!